twitter YouTube LinkedIn

 Emma McDowell

 Emma synthesises and summarises relevant research for the Centre, and helps to make it as accessible as possible to the cultural sector.
-Their current focus is an extensive review of research and practice relating to lifelong value of cultural engagement, including work spanning disciplines such as audience and visitor studies, audience engagement, cultural participation, policy and arts management.
+Their current work includes a review of the lifelong value of cultural engagement and the development of a digital evaluation resource platform funded by the Esmée Fairbairn.

 Holly Donagh